junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 1209
 congress: 114th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 1209

-> To amend the Public Health Service Act to provide for the designation of maternity care health professional shortage areas.
+> To amend the Public Health Service Act to distribute maternity care health professionals to health professional shortage areas identified as in need of maternity care health services.

 ## § 1.
 Short title